-The Company's activities and resources are focused on Tweed's facility in Smiths Falls, Ontario and Tweed Farms' facility in Niagara-on-the-Lake, Ontario.
+The Company's activities and resources are focused on Tweed's facility in Smiths Falls, Ontario, Tweed Farms' facility in Niagara-on-the-Lake, Ontario, and Bedrocan Canada's facility in Toronto, Ontario.
 Adverse changes or developments affecting either facility, including but not limited to a breach of security, could have a material and adverse effect on the Company's business, financial condition and prospects.
 Any breach of the security measures and other facility requirements, including any failure to comply with recommendations or requirements arising from inspections by Health Canada, could also have an impact on the Company's ability to continue operating under its licenses or the prospect of renewing its licenses.

-Both the Smiths Falls facility occupied by Tweed and the Tweed Farms facility are approaching 25 years since initial construction.
+Both the Smiths Falls facility occupied by Tweed and the Tweed Farms facility in Niagara-On-The-Lake are approaching 25 years since initial construction.
 Both facilities continue to operate with routine maintenance however buildings do have components that require replacement.
 Through the terms of its lease for the Smiths Falls facility, Tweed will bear many of the costs of maintenance and upkeep of its portion of such facility.